 If you find yourself annoyed by a job you use to love, you may be facing job burnout.
 Meetings, deadlines, and even your co-workers may become hard to bear.
 You might even feel trapped and unappreciated in your current position

 Are you tired all the time and catch yourself napping after work more often than you use to?
 You may oversleep and arrive late to work due to overwhelming exhaustion.
-This is a clear sign that you’re pushing yourself too hard.
+Therefore, this is a clear sign that you’re pushing yourself too hard.

 3. Lack of Enthusiasm

 Do you find yourself not wanting to do activities you use to enjoy?
-It’s a possibility that you’re even avoiding friends and family because you don’t want to make excuses about why you’d rather hang out at home than go out on a Friday night.
+For instance, it’s a possibility that you’re even avoiding friends and family because you don’t want to make excuses about why you’d rather hang out at home than go out on a Friday night.

 If you’re unhappy with your work life, it can begin affecting your personal life too.
-You may find yourself being short-tempered and responding in a less than polite way to your friends and family.
+For example, you may find yourself being short-tempered and responding in a less than polite way to your friends and family.

 5. Cognitive Problems

 Do you find it hard to concentrate?
 Feeling unfocused and dissociated from life can be a side effect of working too hard.
-Burnout can have you making mistakes at work, you may become forgetful, and miss that 9 a.m. meeting.
+In short, burnout can have you making mistakes at work, you may become forgetful, and miss that 9 a.m. meeting.

 6. Neglecting Yourself

 With burn out, you may neglect yourself in favor of dedicating yourself to your job.
-You may skip lunch to work on that important project and meet the deadline, or you may comfort yourself with food.
+For instance. you may skip lunch to work on that important project and meet the deadline, or you may comfort yourself with food.
 Self-medicating with drugs and alcohol is also a danger.
 Unwinding with an occasional glass of wine is fine, but overindulging is a problem.
 You may notice that you’re not doing the self-care habits.
-Suddenly putting off the very things that help you recharge and be your best.
+In addition, you may suddenly be putting off the very things that help you recharge and be your best.

 7. Your Health is Declining

 Pushing yourself too hard can have a negative affect on your health, and this is probably the most serious sign that you’re experiencing burn out.
-Ways that burn out can affect your health are:
+For example, ways that burn out can affect your health are:

 - High blood pressure